PureTrippH/Watchcat/README.md

 - Jeopardy: Laela's Watchcat supports its own Jeopardy Minigame, which will give you prompts from the TV show, and rank you among the rest of your server.

+# For People Wanting to Contribute, What Do I Need to Know To Contribute?
+        - Just a basic understanding on how both Frontends and Backends communicate.
+In a couple of versions, the emphasis on querying data and opening ports in the backend will greatly increase.
+I will admit the code is messy (Dont bully me for that.
+That is why Im here).
+Most of this lies in the queries so if you want to get started, optimizing MongoDB Queries is the WAY to go.